jwlunsford/forestry_scripts/cruising_tools/tcruise/Readme.md

 Sample of how to create a PointSample object, and display volume, basal area, trees per acre and stats.
-Assuming that the tcruise package is stored in the Documents directory (Mac or Windows), and Python is running from this directory.
+Assuming that the tcruise package is stored in a local directory, and Python is running from this directory.
+As a package, tcruise uses relative imports, so the current directory needs to contain the top-level directory for the package.
+For example if the directory structure on your machine is 'C:\path\tcruise', then the Python REPL should be run from the path directory.

 ```python
 >>> from tcruise import PointSample